 Life Satisfaction: According to a nationwide survey conducted by the Harris Pool in 2013, only one in three Americans (33%) consider themselves to be very happy with their lives, and much of the dissatisfaction comes from citizens searching for happiness outside of themselves.
 Additionally, it is certain that the majority of the 66% of citizens who aren’t fulfilled lack the basic skills to care for themselves mentally and emotionally.

-Depression: It is estimated that one out of every ten Americans will suffer from depression at some point in their lives, and that in the year 2015 around 16 million adults experienced at least one major depressive episode.
-Depression, at least to some extend, can be attributed to the inabilities of individuals to mange their mental and emotional states, the comparative evaluations they judge themselves with, and the conditioned belief that happiness is found outside of one’s self.
+Depression: It is estimated that one out of every ten Americans will suffer from depression at some point in their lives and that in the year 2015 around 16 million adults experienced at least one major depressive episode.
+Depression, at least to some extent, can be attributed to the inability of individuals to manage their mental and emotional states, the comparative evaluations they judge themselves with, and the conditioned belief that happiness is found outside of one’s self.

 True Happiness Can Only Be Found Internally:

-How is it that a man who hasn’t lived what would be thought of as a ‘good life’ in the eyes of many westerns still be considered one of the happiest people in the world?
-It is certain that the reason the Dalai Lama’s lives with an almost unceasing smile and cheery mood is because he has learned that happiness is an internally created state that needs to be constantly worked towards.
-Through his lifelong endeavors of spiritual practices, he has developed a keen understanding of the impermanent nature of reality while also developing joy-inducing qualities such as gratitude, acceptance and compassion.
+How is it that a man who hasn’t lived what would be thought of as a ‘good life’ in the eyes of many Westerners still be considered one of the happiest people in the world?
+It is certain that the reason the Dalai Lama lives with an almost unceasing smile and cheery mood is that he has learned that happiness is an internally created state that needs to be constantly worked towards.
+Through his lifelong endeavors of spiritual practices, he has developed a keen understanding of the impermanent nature of reality while also developing joy-inducing qualities such as gratitude, acceptance, and compassion.
 Additionally, His Holiness has developed the mindful awareness needed to monitor and alter his mental and emotional states.
 He so adequately puts it:

 Inner peace is the key: if you have inner peace, the external problems do not affect your deep sense of peace and tranquility.
 Without this inner peace, no matter how comfortable your life is materially, you may still be worried, disturbed, or unhappy because of circumstances.”